Holiday Sale 15% OFF at Checkout!

 Are all turn signal bulbs the same?

-No, they aren't all the same.
+No, they are not all the same.
 Each vehicle uses different part numbers, which will vary by manufacturer.
 LED turn signal bulbs are the most popular choice when replacing factory-standard bulbs, as they project a brighter, longer-lasting, and more energy-efficient light.

 Do turn signal LED bulbs need a resistor?